davemus/octopus_ai_ws_edition/README.md

 ## Testing
 **test.ipynb** was created for testing purposes.
 To open it, complete the steps above and then run all the cells in this notebook.
-If not errors were encountered, the project was set up properly
+If no errors were encountered, the project was set up properly.
+Tensorflow Warnings are fine.

 ## Manual data and models download
 The project contains a number of different models and one data source.